Shopify/polaris/polaris.shopify.com/content/foundations/foundations/information-architecture.md

 ---
 title: Information architecture
+description: Everything we create at Shopify has an underlying foundation of information architecture.
+If you’re a designer, a content strategist, or a UX developer, you’re already doing IA work.
 keywords:
   - IA principles
   - info architecture
   - wayfinding
   - way finding
   - navigation
----

-# Information architecture (IA)

-Everything we create at Shopify has an underlying foundation of information architecture.
-If you’re a designer, a content strategist, or a UX developer, you’re already doing IA work.

 ---

 ## Defining IA